Etainia sericopeza

 Habitat

 Associated with urban and suburban environments, parks, and woodlands where Norway maple is cultivated or naturalized.
-Also found in European mixed deciduous forests where Acer platanoides occurs naturally.
+Also found in native European mixed deciduous forests where Acer platanoides occurs naturally.
 Larval is strictly within developing samaras of the tree.

 Distribution